alprshn/Kotlin_Client_Server_App/README.md

 ## Contributing

 If you wish to contribute, please take a look at our contribution guide, and feel free to open issues and requests.

+## License

+This project is licensed under the MIT License.
+For more information, please see the [LICENSE](LICENSE) file.

+---

+We hope this README file helps you understand how to set up and use your application.
+Happy coding!